 This MWREF has been prepared for MI, to access the construction and operational environmental impacts of the proposed UCP works.
-The proposed works include approximately 400m of UCP modifications for new pipeline.
+The proposed works include the construction of a new pump station, 11.21km of UCP modifications for new pipeline, 1.61km of channel to be decommissioned and 2.66km of channel to retained as-is.